NinoSkopac/PhpTikaWrapper/README.md

 - write doc
 - set a pretty print option (to use option -r for html/xhtml)
 - write tests
-- allows the use of tika-server transparently to avoid loaing the JVM on each request
+- allows the use of tika-server transparently to avoid loading the JVM on each request